jhylin/Portfolio-projects/README.md

 * Phenotypes associated with rare diseases
 * COVID-19 antivirals in phase 3 clinical trials

-If there are anything that is incorrect or required to be improved, please contact: jennyhylin-at-gmail.com
+If there are anything that is incorrect or required to be improved, please contact: jennyhylin-at-gmail.com (would love to hear any constructive feedbacks so I can learn, thanks)